Axway/api-builder-standalone-tech-enablement/03_containerization/project/product-review-service/README.md

 # Product-Review Microservice Dockerisation

+THIS CHAPTER IS WIP:
+* Update content according to the service
+* Add the architecture diagram with Docker involved

 This service aggregates information from internal services - Product API and Review API - and publicly available API.

 The following environment variables need to be configured to work with the Product and Review services.